francoischalifour/autocomplete.js/README.md

 > `string | HTMLElement` | **required**

 The container for the autocomplete search box.
+It can be a valid CSS selector string.
+The first `HTMLElement` matching the specified selector will be used as container.

 #### `getSources`